KIRANKUMAR7296/.NET/C#.md

 - A Framework for building `HTTP` Services that can be accessed by Client anywhere.
 - API can be accessed using Browser on `Desktop`, `Laptop`, `Tablet` and `Mobile`.
 - Supports `JSON` and `XML` format.

+<h3 name='iis'>IIS</h3>

+- Internet Information Services ( Web Server created by Microsoft )
+- Used to `Host` ASP.NET Web Applications and Static Websites.
+- Inbuilt Authentication and Authorization
+- `Authentication` : Verify whether User is a `Valid` User ( Login Form : User Name and Password )
+- `Authorization` : Check if you have a `Permission` to Access ( Secure Access )

 ### 7. Difference between Public, Static and Void